Choosing materials is one of the hardest parts of the converting process.

 Silicone vs. Acrylic Adhesive

-Re-dressing the wound too often can lead to infection since the wound is exposed to more contaminants.
+You’ll also want to consider the adhesive’s intended wear time.
+Re-dressing a wound too often can lead to infection since the wound is exposed to more contaminants, but certain adhesives take longer to bond, which could be detrimental in a fast-paced clinical setting.

-Next, we’ll look at both materials and their advantages and disadvantages before you make your final pick.
+Now, we’ll look at both materials and their advantages and disadvantages before you make your final pick.

 You’re probably aware of the phrase “ripping off the bandage,” and that’s where silicone tape has acrylic adhesives beat.

 Silicone is a gentler adhesive that peels off with a clean removal and doesn’t pull up skin or hair.
+It’s also flexible and breathable, allowing doctors to check on a wound without needing to replace all the bandages.

 Unfortunately, there are drawbacks to using skin adhesive silicone.